So who am I?…

 Well sometimes I wonder myself…age wise I have reached and passed the meaning of life the universe and everything, in accordance with the late Douglas Adams but I am yet to get the brain the size of a planet or be totally paranoid!

-After 15 years in sales, marketing and product management within the road safety and traffic management sector I as of October 2020 have started a new role as Development Manager for the Kernow Model Rail Centre (KMRC).
+After 15 years in sales, marketing and product management within the road safety and traffic management sector, as of October 2020 I started a new role as Development Manager for the Kernow Model Rail Centre (KMRC).
 Having advised them on a number of their commissions in the past I am now officially on the payroll and am responsible for undertaking research, development, and project management, liaison with the manufacturing companies in China for the production and supply of the KMRC own product commissions and other products in conjunction with other brand partners.
-The role includes managing some aspects of PR, Social media, website development and, once they are taking place again managing the KMRC presence at exhibitions.
+The role includes managing some aspects of PR, Social media, website development and managing the KMRC presence at exhibitions.

 From a railway modelling perspective I have a keen interest in all things Southern Railway and in particular the period between 1946 and 1949 (the reasons behind this will be clear to those whom have read my posts on here).
-I have built my own model railway layouts: one called Fisherton Sarum which is an opportunity to exhibit some of my large collection of models, many of which are hand built or at the very least modified Ready-to Run models, and also my latest little shunting puzzle project Canute Road Quay based in and around Southampton docks .
-I also have a few more plans in the pipeline which will become apparent on this site as they progress.
+I have built my own model railway layouts: one called Fisherton Sarum which is an opportunity to exhibit some of my large collection of models, many of which are hand built or at the very least modified Ready-to Run models, also my little shunting puzzle project Canute Road Quay based in and around Southampton docks and my current project underway Westhill Road.

 I am the Publicity and Exhibitions Officer of the South Western Circle, a society for railway historians and enthusiasts interested in the London & South Western Railway (LSWR).
 It is a society that I thoroughly recommend being a member of.
 It currently holds five meetings a year at which usually illustrated presentations are given on a variety LSWR topics which are usually fascinating, informative and enjoyably interactive.
 The South Western Circle can also be found on Twitter via @LSWR_SWC